nivida/js-algorithms/README.md

-WIP: Just implement a few.. more should come time by time
+WIP: Just implemented a few.. more should come time by time..

 ## Algorithms: